mazenessam26/Blue-Ribbon--Backened-development-internship-task/README.md

 6. **Price Storage**: Used DECIMAL(10,2) for precise monetary calculations.

-7. **Caching Strategy**: Implemented simple in-memory caching for the sports endpoint since it's accessed frequently by the mobile app.

-8. **Error Handling**: Used appropriate HTTP status codes and detailed error messages for better API usability.
+7. **Error Handling**: Used appropriate HTTP status codes and detailed error messages for better API usability.

-9. **Validation**: Implemented comprehensive input validation using class-validator decorators.
+8. **Validation**: Implemented comprehensive input validation using class-validator decorators.

-10. **Database Timestamps**: Added created_at and updated_at timestamps for audit trails.
+9. **Database Timestamps**: Added created_at and updated_at timestamps for audit trails.

 ## Performance Optimizations